SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   is the required energy to decay into electron-positron pairs.

   This parameter cannot be assigned to photons (mass = 0).

+.. py:data:: relativistic_field_initialization

+  :default: ``False``

+  Flag for relativistic particles.
+If ``True``, the electromagnetic fields of this species will added to the simulation electromagnetic fields.
+  This operation will be performed when time equals :py:data:`time_frozen`.
+See :doc:`relativistic_fields_initialization` for details on the computation of the electromagentic fiels of a relativistic species.

 .. py:data:: multiphoton_Breit_Wheeler